Skip to main navigation

 Overview

-Many women work or go to school (or both) while they are pregnant.
-It can keep you active and engaged.
+Many people work or go to school (or both) while pregnant.

-You can probably keep working right up to your due date if there are no problems with your pregnancy.
-Women who have uncomplicated pregnancies can usually keep working or going to school until they go into labor.
+If there are no problems with your pregnancy, you can probably keep working or going to school until you go into labor.

-On the other hand, long periods of standing, repeated lifting, or activities that are very tiring may increase the risk of poor fetal growth, preeclampsia, or preterm labor.
+On the other hand, long periods of standing, repeated lifting, or activities that are very tiring may increase the risk of preterm labor.

 Talk with your doctor or midwife if you have to stand for more than 3 hours at a time, walk a lot, or be very active at work or school.
-There are things you can do to help you have a healthy pregnancy.
+You may need to make changes, such as taking rest breaks.
+Your doctor or midwife can write a letter to your employer or school to request these changes.

 - Don't lift heavy objects, stand on ladders, or use or be near machinery that vibrates.